Ian Hanomansing

-Ian Harvey Hanomansing is a Canadian television journalist with the Canadian Broadcasting Corporation (CBC).
+Ian Harvey Hanomansing (born 1962 is a Trinidadian-Canadian television journalist with the Canadian Broadcasting Corporation (CBC).
 He formerly hosted CBC News Network Vancouver on CBC News Network, and reports for CBC Television's nightly newscast, The National.

 On August 1, 2017, he was named a co-anchor of The National, and currently anchors the show on Fridays and Sundays.
 He also served as interim host of CBC Radio One's weekly call-in show Cross Country Checkup from 2020 to 2022, while regular host Duncan McCue was on sabbatical, and was named permanent host of the program in 2022.